What Works Unit for Learning & WorkDevolutionWales site

 Read more

-• Festival of Learning award winners showcase the power of learning and inspire others to transform lives
+• This year’s Festival of Learning award winners showcase the power of adult learning to change lives and inspire others to fulfil their potential

-The Festival of Learning award winners for 2021 have been announced by Learning and Work Institute.
-The 12 winners, revealed at an online awards ceremony, include inspiring stories of adult learners, as well as outstanding adult learning provision, tutors and employers.
+The Festival of Learning award winners for 2023 have been announced by Learning and Work Institute.
+The ten winners, revealed at an awards ceremony, include inspiring stories of adult learners, as well as outstanding adult learning provision, tutors and employers.

 Sorry, we couldn't find any results for your search.